shareen-faisal/lablink-react-native-app/README.md

 ## 📱 About The Project

+**Lab Link** is a cross-platform mobile application built to revolutionize how users book medical lab tests.
+Users can explore tests, and book appointments for home sampling, while labs can manage bookings and records through a dedicated admin panel.

 [![Product Screenshot](screenshots/about.png)](https://github.com/shareen-faisal/lablink-react-native-app)

-**Lab Link** is a cross-platform mobile application built to revolutionize how users book medical lab tests.
-Users can explore tests, book appointments, and receive updates, while labs can manage bookings and records through a dedicated admin panel.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>